EVA BERTRAND ADAMS

 Born: September 10, 1908, in Wonder, a mining camp in Churchill County, Nevada

 Died: August 23, 1991, Reno, Nevada

 Race/Nationality/Ethnic Background: Caucasian

-Major Fields of Work: High school teacher and university professor, Office administrator for Senators Patrick McCarran, Ernest Brown, and Alan Bible, Director of U.S. Mint, Assistant to Chairman of Mutual of Omaha
+Major fields of work: High school teacher; university professor; office administrator for U.S. Senators Patrick McCarran, Ernest Brown and Alan Bible; Director of U.S. Mint; assistant to Chairman of Mutual of Omaha

 Eva Adams was the daughter of Cora (Varble) and Verner Lauer Adams.
 Her father worked for George Wingfield, the mining magnate.
 Her father was hired to set up various facilities in mining camps for Wingfield, including hotels, commissaries, and bars.
 The family would go and stay until the camp was running and then move on to other locations.
 Therefore, the Adams family moved around the state of Nevada frequently.